SaxoBank/openapi-samples-js/corporate-actions/README.md

 As for 2021, SAXO supports 73 types of events, The /ca/v2/events/eventtypes endpoint returns the full list of available event types.

+There is a live sample on [Events](https://saxobank.github.io/openapi-samples-js/corporate-actions/events/) and [Holdings](https://saxobank.github.io/openapi-samples-js/corporate-actions/holdings/).

 ## Corporate Action Types
 All the Corporate Actions or events can be simply categories into two types: